dergachev/redmine_git_remote/README.md

 Notes:

-* Tested on Redmine 2.6.
+* Tested on Redmine 2.6 and ruby 2.1
-* Currently alpha level, use at your own risk.
-* Currently insecure, only install if all redmine project admins are trusted.
+* Currently alpha state, use at your own risk.
+Given possible security risks of shelling out, we recommend using this plugin only if all RedMine project admins are trusted users.
 * This plugin doesn't clean-up (delete) cloned repos from the file system when the record is deleted from Redmine.
+* Currently Redmine will crash if this plugin is uninstalled, as rails can't seem to handle model classes disappearing while db records reference them.
+  This snippet should make the error go away:

+    ```
+    ./script/rails runner 'ActiveRecord::Base.connection.execute("UPDATE repositories SET type=\"Repository::Git\" WHERE type = \"Repository::GitRemote\")' -e production
+    ```